 Vision is affected greatly underwater.
 Objects will appear about a third larger and closer underwater.
 This is because of the way light refracts, or bends, through the mask lens.
 The magnification of an object depends on the following.

 - Distance from the mask lens to the diver’s eyes

-You need a mask because your eyes are designed for an air environment.
-Your eyes focus depending on how the light enters the eye.
-When underwater, the light would enter your eyes differently if you did not have the air gap that the mask provides.
-As a result, objects would be out of focus.
-New divers may have a tough time adjusting to the magnification.
+You need a mask because your eyes are designed to resolve an image in air.
+The ability of human eyes to focus depends on how the light enters the eye.
+When underwater, light enters a diver's eyes at a different angle, and if the scuba mask did not have an air gap, the diver would see objects that were out of focus.
+New divers may have a tough time adjusting to the magnification of near objects when underwater.
 After a few dives, they may hardly notice its effect.

 Look at the image of the pencil in the glass of water.
 You can see how the pencil appears to be larger in the water.